Characteristic Power Series of Graph Limits: Characteristic Polynomials of Large Graphs

+We wish to transform the characteristic polynomial of a graph into a power series so that, as $n \rightarrow \infty$, the limit exists if $G_n$ converges to a graphon.
+This entails taking the reciprocal of $\phi_{G_n}(x)$, normalizing the coefficients with appropriate powers of $n$, and then letting $n$ tend to infinity.
+So, setting $z = n/x$, we have by Theorem \ref{thm:HS},

+where $C_2$ denotes a single edge.
 Note that (treating this as a polynomial to avoid defining $0^0$), when $z=0$, the above expression equals $1$ because $\phi_{G}(x)$ is monic.
 Denote this polynomial by $\psi_n(z)$.
 Write $t(H,G)$ for the ``homomorphism density'' of the $k$-vertex graph $H$ in the $n$-vertex $G$, i.e., the number of (not necessarily injective) homomorphisms from $H$ to $G$ over $n^k$.
-Writing $\lambda_i$ for the $i$-th eigenvalue of $A(G)/n$, we may bound
+Writing $\mu_i$ for the $i$-th eigenvalue of $A(G_n)/n$, we may bound